robenkleene/audio-references/max/max-for-live/max-for-live-guidelines.md

 ## Acronyms

-These abbreviations should be used in `Scripting Name` (and `Long Name` which doesn't appear to be displayed anywhere), but not `Short Name`, because `Short Name` is displayed on Ableton Push, and the convention is to not use abbreviations in the Ableton Push UI.
+These abbreviations should be used in `Scripting Name`, `Long Name`, and `Short Name`.
+Note that in Live native devices, for dials the Live UI shows an abbreviation (e.g., `Freq`) but Push shows the full name (e.g., `Frequency`).
+Max for Live devices can't replicate this (the `Short Name` is shown on both Live and Push), so using the abbreviation is appropriate.

 - **Amp:** Amplifier
 - **Amt:** Amount